Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-7-responsibility.md

 In contrast, the leadership failures at Deepwater Horizon created systems so dependent on individual vigilance that the absence of any single checkpoint could lead to catastrophe.
 When those checkpoints failed, there was no backup plan, no resilient system to prevent disaster.
 [27]

 Remember: Responsibility isn't about taking credit or avoiding blame.
 It's about owning outcomes – good, bad, and ugly – and driving relentlessly toward improvement.

-Are you ready to stop playing responsibility whack-a-mole and start being the person everyone counts on when the ship is sinking?
-The choice is yours.
-But choose quickly – problems don't wait for you to feel ready.

 ## From Principle to Practice